Joe Mayer: Early years

-Mayer (birth name: Joseph Hoffmayer) was born in Olean, New York, to French immigrants.
+Mayer (birth name: Joseph Hoffmayer) was born in Olean, New York, to Alsatian immigrants.
 He didn't get along with his strict father and believed that his family favored his brother "Gus" over him.
 Therefore, he ran away from home when he was a teenager.
 He worked in various places including a cigar store and a cracker factory.
 After living on his own for several months he became interested in joining the troupe of a wild west circus which was performing in his town.

 Mayer was assigned to do various chores in the circus and he visited many western towns.
 Eventually, he did what so many other American easterners were doing at the time and moved to the west coast in search of gold.
 He changed his surname to "Mayer" because he did not want his family in New York to find him and went to Silver City, New Mexico.
 There he met Sarah Belle Wilbur.